GuideUpdated March 2026

 Client will ask one prepared question in the next meeting and track anxiety before and after.
 Review results next session and adjust exposure ladder.

-PIRP vs BIRP vs SOAP
+PIRP notes vs BIRP vs SOAP for therapists

 FormatBest whenWhat it emphasizes